Evidence-based health education and wellness guidance you can trust.

 What the research says (evidence snapshot)

-• Multiple randomized trials found that organized yoga programs delivered over weeks improved function and reduced pain in adults with chronic or recurrent low back pain compared with usual care.
-One well-known 12-week randomized trial found meaningful improvement in back function for people who took a structured yoga class.
+Multiple randomized controlled trials have found that structured yoga programs practiced over several weeks can improve function and reduce pain in adults with chronic or recurrent low back pain when compared with usual care.
+One well-known 12-week randomized trial reported meaningful improvements in back-related function among participants who attended regular, guided yoga classes.

-• Systematic reviews (Cochrane and others) conclude there is low- to moderate-quality evidence that yoga is slightly better than no exercise for short-term pain and function — similar in effect to other exercise approaches.
-Yoga is therefore a reasonable option, especially when combined with education and other conservative measures.
+Systematic reviews, including those from Cochrane and other research groups, conclude that there is low- to moderate-quality evidence suggesting yoga may be slightly more effective than no exercise for short-term pain relief and functional improvement.
+Overall, yoga appears to offer benefits comparable to other exercise-based approaches and may be most effective when combined with education and other conservative treatments.

-• Bottom line: evidence supports yoga as an effective conservative therapy for many people with chronic low back pain — but benefits come from progressive practice and programs, not a one-off pose.
+Bottom line: Current evidence supports yoga as a reasonable conservative therapy for many people with chronic low back pain.
+Meaningful benefits are more likely to come from progressive, structured practice over time rather than relying on a single pose or one-time attempt.

 Which yoga pose are we talking about?